US STOCKS-Wall St slides as oil prices tumble to near 7-year low

 By Sinead Carew

-Dec 7 U.S. stocks fell on Monday, led by the S&P energy index's biggest one-day percentage drop since late August as oil prices slid to their lowest point in nearly seven years.
+Dec 7 U.S. stocks fell on Monday with energy stocks suffering their worst day since August as oil prices fell to their lowest point in nearly seven years and materials stocks also falling sharply.

-U.S. crude oil futures settled down almost 6 percent while Brent crude fell more than 5.3 percent after OPEC's meeting last week failed to address a growing supply glut.
+Brent crude and U.S. crude fell more than 5 percent, after OPEC's meeting last week failed to address a growing supply glut.

-The S&P energy sector energy index closed down 3.7 percent after dropping as much as 5 percent earlier in the session and oil majors Exxon and Chevron were the biggest drags on the S&P, with almost 3 percent declines.
+The S&P energy sector energy index fell 4.4 percent and oil majors Exxon and Chevron were the biggest drags on the S&P, with roughly 3-percent declines.

-"The fast and frenetic selling of the morning finally got exhausted and it seems like everything got too stretched to the downside," said Stephen Massocca, chief investment officer at Wedbush Equity Management LLC in San Francisco.

-"Oil is going to be staying at some ridiculously low price for a very long period of time," he added.
+"The biggest watch is what's going to happen in oil today, are we going to double-bottom," said Matt Lloyd, chief investment strategist at Advisors Asset Management in Monument, Colorado.
+"The story is overwhelming to the negative side so you've got to wait for oil to bottom out.
+Then we believe it's going to go up because demand has been increasing and we think it is underestimated for next year."

-Oil's tumble also hurt the S&P materials index which fell 1.8 percent, its steepest drop in over three weeks.
+The oil decline also hurt the S&P materials index which was down 1.9 percent, its steepest fall in three weeks.

-Stock investors were also wary after Friday's November employment report intensified expectations that the economy would be strong enough to absorb an interest rate hike when the Federal Reserve meets on Dec.
+Investors were also wary after Friday's November employment report showed that the economy was strong enough to absorb an interest rate hike, widely expected when the Federal Reserve meets on Dec.
 15-16.

-"If you don't have a lot of depth in buying, any selling pressure will overwhelm the market and move it down."
+Traders see a 79-percent chance that the central bank will increase rates next week for the first time in nearly a decade, according to the CME Group's FedWatch.

 Falling oil prices helped airline stocks.
-JetBlue Airways and Delta Airlines were the biggest winners, with gains around 4 percent.
+JetBlue Airways and Delta Airlines were the biggest gainers with gains approaching 4 percent.
 The S&P 1500 airlines index hit its highest level since January.

+Keurig Green Mountain's shares soared 72.4 percent to $89.14 after the coffee-pod maker agreed to be bought for about $13.9 billion.

-The S&P 500 posted 17 new 52-week highs and 28 new lows; the Nasdaq recorded 58 new highs and 166 new lows.
-(Additional reporting by Marcus E. Howard in New York and Tanya Agrawal in Bengaluru; Editing by Anil D'Silva, Nick Zieminski and Dan Grebler)
+The S&P 500 posted 15 new 52-week highs and 28 lows; the Nasdaq recorded 55 new highs and 155 lows.
+(Additional reporing by Marcus E. Howard in New York and Tanya Agrawal in Bengaluru; Editing by Anil D'Silva and Nick Zieminski)

 * Indexes up: Dow 0.84 pct, S&P 0.89 pct, Nasdaq 0.79 pct (Updates to late afternoon)